OfficialKrisHass/Copper-Engine/Documentation/Guide/01 - GettingStarted.md

 ![image caption](Media/01/Copper-Launcher.png)

-This will open the Create Project dialog, where you can select the location, give the project a name, and select out of the many available templates.
-I know the amount of templates can be daunting at first, but thanks to my unfathomable intelect, I added a description for each one!
+This will open the Create Project dialog, where you can select the location, give the project a name, and select a project template.
+The new project will create a folder in the path you provided, with the name of the Project.

 ![image caption](Media/01/CreateProject.png)

 Press the big fat Create button when you are ready.
+That should create the project, and open the Copper-Editor.